 7.19 Comprehensive morbidity and mortality data are essential for monitoring a cervical screening programme.
 Thus the National Cancer Registry is an important information system as it is now registering reported cases of CIN III and invasive cancers.
-An organised cervical screening programme should integrate morbidity
+An organised cervical screening programme should integrate morbidity and mortality data with information from the call/recall systems in order to evaluate the effectiveness of the screening programme.

-Quality Control
+Quality control